fordesmith/crisp-dna/_docs/conflict-handling.md

 Our conflict handling process (ongoing experiment!)
 ---------------------------------------------------

-1. I take responsibility for bringing up and sorting out any issue ("gravel") with the involved person(s) ASAP, or accept it and let it go for real (= don't complain).
+LEVEL 1: I take responsibility for bringing up and sorting out any issue ("gravel") with the involved person(s) ASAP, or accept it and let it go for real (= don't complain).
 If someone brings up issues with me, I will meet up.

 *... if the conflict didn't get solved:*

-2. Invite a facilitator/mediator that both parties trust.
+LEVEL 2: Invite a facilitator/mediator that both parties trust.
 The facilitator's role is to help the parties find a mutually acceptable solution, not try to force his/her own solution upon the conflicting parties.

 *... if the conflict didn't get solved:*

-3. Road-kill-head meeting at our office ASAP with the involved parties.
+LEVEL 3: Road-kill-head meeting at our office ASAP with the involved parties.

 Gravel?
 Road-kill?
 Huh?
 -----------------------